TheProdigyLeague/d1g174lx534f00d/client/README.md

 Learn more about [different proposal stages](https://babeljs.io/docs/plugins/#presets-stage-x-experimental-presets-).

-While we recommend using experimental proposals with some caution, Facebook heavily uses these features in the product code, so we intend to provide [codemods](https://medium.com/@cpojer/effective-javascript-codemods-5a6686bb46fb) if any of these proposals change in the future.
+While we recommend using experimental proposals with some caution, Meta heavily uses these features in the product code, so we intend to provide [codemods](https://medium.com/@cpojer/effective-javascript-codemods-5a6686bb46fb) if any of these proposals change in the future.

 Note that **the project only includes a few ES6 [polyfills](https://en.wikipedia.org/wiki/Polyfill)**: